effectai/developer-docs/docs/quickstart/README.md

 This campaign object contains essential information such as; description, template, instructions, reward per task, example tasks.
 Creating a campaign is easy when you've managed to lay down the basic information.

 Use the example given below in order to create your own campaign object.
-Use the `makeCampaign()` method in order to upload and publish your campaign to the blockchain.

 ```js
 const uploadCampaignIpfs = {